 Ingestion

-For IoT products, ingestion usually starts with data emitted by devices and interpreted with Infuse IoT context.
+For IoT products, ingestion usually starts with data emitted by devices and interpreted with Infuse-IoT Cloud context.
 Your ingestion path should preserve the device identity, event time, and dimensions needed for later filtering.

 Ingestion Responsibilities